tinne26/ggfnt/specification.md

 Glyph data is easy to look up thanks to the `GlyphMaskOffsets` index.
 Data is encoded using raster commands, which are sequences of "control codes" and data:
 - Control codes are based on bit flags:
-	- 0b0000_0001 : change lightness.
-Defaults to 255 (max).
-Changes persist through multiple commands (lightness is only reset on new glyph mask definition).
+	- 0b0000_0001 : change color key.
+Defaults to 255.
+Changes persist through multiple commands (only reset on new glyph mask definition).
 Will have uint8 value in the data.
-	- 0b0000_0010 : move horz, will have int8 value in the data.
+	- 0b0000_0010 : pre move horz, will have int8 value in the data.
-	- 0b0000_0100 : move vert, will have int8 value in the data.
+	- 0b0000_0100 : pre move vert, will have int8 value in the data.
 	- 0b0000_1000 : draw horz, will have int8 value in the data.
 	- 0b0001_0000 : draw vert, will have int8 value in the data.
 	- (note: if draw horz + vert are combined, we draw a rect)
-	- 0b0010_0000 : post horz move (can be used even if not drawing).
+	- 0b0010_0000 : post horz move (can be used even if not drawing), will have int8 in the data.
-	- 0b0100_0000 : post vert move (can be used even if not drawing).
+	- 0b0100_0000 : post vert move (can be used even if not drawing), will have int8 in the data.
-	- 0b1000_0000 : reset alpha to previous value.
+	- 0b1000_0000 : reset color key to previous value before the command.
 - Data sequences are determined by the control codes.
 - The sequences end based on the `short[]RasterOperation` length.